-Many London attractions, theatres and venues have reopened, following the easing of coronavirus restrictions.
+All London attractions, theatres and venues are open.
 But if you’re not in London or if you're looking for fun things to do from home, don’t worry...

 Live London concerts, streamed shows and recorded performances